BrightSource Calif. Rio Mesa solar plant passes state test

 The solar receiver is located atop a 750-foot (230-meter) power tower near the center of each solar field.

-BrightSource wants to build Rio Mesa on Palo Verde Mesa in Riverside County, about 13 miles southwest of Blythe, California, which is 224 miles east of Los Angeles.
+BrightSource wants to build Rio Mesa on Palo Verde Mesa in Riverside County, about 13 miles (21 km) southwest of Blythe, California, which is 224 miles east of Los Angeles.

 The proposed 3,805-acre (1,540-hectare) site would be located on land leased from the Metropolitan Water District of Southern California.